Skip to main content

 See

-Default transformer to apply to subfolder name when using subdir: true.
+Default transformer to apply to subdir name when using subdir: true.
 Can be one of the default capitalization helpers, or a custom one you provide to helpers.
 Defaults to undefined, which means no transformation is done.

 See